Thomas Bailey Aldrich: Literary style and criticism

 Aldrich wrote both in prose and verse.
 He was well known for his form in poetry.
 His successive volumes of verse, chiefly The Ballad of Babie Bell (1856), Pampinea, and Other Poems (1861), Cloth of Gold (1874), Flower and Thorn (1876), Friar Jerome's Beautiful Book (1881), Mercedes and Later Lyrics (1883), Wyndham Towers (1889), and the collected editions of 1865, 1882, 1897 and 1900, showed him to be a poet of lyrical skill and light touch.
 Critics believed him to show the influence of Robert Herrick.

 He was a critic of the dialect verse that was popular at the time.
 In a 1900 letter referencing contemporary poet James Whitcomb Riley, he wrote, "The English language is too sacred a thing to be mutilated and vulgarized".

 Aldrich's longer narrative or dramatic poems were not as successful.
 Notable work includes such lyrics as "Hesperides", "When the Sultan Goes to Ispahan", "Before the Rain", "Nameless Pain", "The Tragedy", "Seadrift", "Tiger Lilies", "The One White Rose", "Palabras Cariñosas", "Destiny", and the eight-line poem "Identity".

+Honors

+In July 1967, Aldrich Street in Co-op City, Bronx, New York, was named in his honor.